OCA/l10n-switzerland/l10n_ch_lsv_dd/README.rst

 Installation
 ============

-To install this module, you need to:
+To install this module, you need to have the module account_banking_sepa_direct_debit found in OCA/bank-payment repository.

-* do this ...

 Configuration
 =============